jwds1978/jwds1978.github.io/_posts/2017-04-13-how-to-get-the-most-of-affiliate-programs.md

   self-respecting blogger and/or entrepreneur.
 </p>
 <p>
-  Don’t forget to make use of a serious e-mail, such as john.doe@your-web-site-domain.net instead of a free e-mail account (i.e. Gmail, Yahoo, etc.).&nbsp; It shows how serious you are about what you do.&nbsp; It's not a playground, it's business.
+  Don't forget to make use of a serious e-mail, such as john.doe@your-web-site-domain.net instead of a free e-mail account (i.e. Gmail, Yahoo, etc.).&nbsp; It shows how serious you are about what you do.&nbsp; It's not a playground, it's business.
 </p>
 <p>